-Often when you’re used to unavailable guys and blazing chemistry, dating a guy who is great partner material may feel like you just landed on a foreign planet where everyone speaks a language you don’t know.
-You may find yourself analyzing him and the relationship to death, thinking he’s not (fill in the blank with a physical attribute, such as, thin, young, handsome, etc) ENOUGH.
-You may think he is too nice or boring.
-You may be concerned he likes you too much.
-You may feel scared.
-I encourage you to let all that go and sit with it.
+Often when you’re used to unavailable guys and blazing chemistry, dating a guy who is great partner material may feel like you just landed on a foreign planet.
+That’s where everyone speaks a language you don’t know.
+So you may find yourself analyzing him and the relationship to death.
+For example, you’re thinking he’s not (fill in the blank with a physical attribute, such as, thin, young, handsome, etc) ENOUGH.
+You may say he is too nice or boring.
+Or you may be concerned he likes you too much.
+And you may feel scared.
+But Please let all that go and sit with it.
 Keep reminding yourself that what was familiar was only bringing you heartbreak.

 Focus instead on how YOU FEEL when you’re with the guy.
-When you’re dating the Right Guy, you’ll feel free to be yourself.
+When you’re dating the Right One, you’ll feel free to be yourself.
 You’ll feel secure and happy.

 As for Jen, after two months of coaching, I’m thrilled to say she’s met two guys with great potential.
 Remarkably, they’re totally different from what she’s used to.
 Each is consistent and showers her with affection.
 One even bought her a necklace.
 Now she has a new “problem”: she has to decide between them!
 And I’m thrilled for her!